-All library facilities closed to the public
+All library facilities are temporarily closed to keep our community safe.

 In alignment with the latest guidelines from the Minnesota Department of Health, all Saint Paul Public Library facilities are closed; we are offering modified services.
 Learn more at sppl.org/staying-in.